hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

   verbs:
   - '*'
 ```
 The [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) section of the Kubernetes documentation provides details on how to configure the Role resource.
-Please check carefully the permissions for the access rights that you want for your scripts to comply with the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+Please check carefully the permissions for the access rights that you want for your scripts in order to comply with the Principle of Least Privilege.

-Run the following commands to create the role and verify that it's been created:
+Run the following commands to create the role and verify that the role has been created:

 ```bash
 $ kubectl apply -f role.yaml